 These values and principles also put our employees, students and guests into practice in our own work and study environment, and form the basis for the 7 themes included in the Code of Conduct.

 What if things go wrong?

-Tilburg University attaches great importance to integrity and expects all employees (and other people involved) to deal responsibly with the ethical aspects.
+Tilburg University attaches great importance to integrity and expects all employees and students (and other people involved) to deal responsibly with the ethical aspects.
 But what should you do if you suspect that something is not ethical, that something is happening that is not right or that you have a dilemma of your own?